≡ Menu

 While stock-based compensation is an expense, it’s a non-cash expense, meaning that it does not affect Tesla’s cash flow from operating activities.

-Based on the chart above, Tesla’s stock-based compensation expense has risen significantly since 2015 and topped $1.6 billion as of 2Q 2023 on a TTM basis.
+Based on the chart above, Tesla’s stock-based compensation expense has risen significantly since 2015, reaching $1.8 billion as of the end of 2023.

 Tesla’s stock issuance for equity incentive awards has contributed not just a substancial number of shares outstanding but also stock-based compensation expenses which tend to reduce profitability.